By default, any touch enabled device that connects/roams to a Windows 10 VDA starts in tablet mode.

 To disable or enable the feature, configure this registry setting:

-We recommend for the best results that you navigate to Settings >System >Tablet Mode before starting a session and set the following options from the drop-down menus:
+We recommend for the best results that you navigate to Settings >System >Tablet Mode on the VDA before starting a session and set the following options from the drop-down menus:

 - Use the appropriate mode for my hardware